hardwaremafia/www/src/content/wiki/used-machinery-for-sale.md

 - Manufacturer: machine made by?
 - Model: model details
 - Purchased date: when was it purchased?
-- Original price - you purchased at?
+- Original price: you purchased at?
-- My ask - you want to sell at?
+- My ask: you want to sell at?
-- Located at - where is it currently?
+- Located at: where is it currently?
-- Condition - details about the current operating condition of the machine
+- Condition: details about the current operating condition of the machine
-- Purpose of sale - why are you selling it?
+- Purpose of sale: why are you selling it?
-- Photos
+- Photos:
   - links of photos for the machine - use Google Drive if unsure